 Getting your Massachusetts life insurance license is the first step toward becoming a life insurance agent.
-If you want to market and sell life insurance policies, follow this step-by-step guide for obtaining life insurance licensing in Massachusetts.
+If you want to market and sell life insurance policies, follow this step-by-step guide for obtaining a life insurance license in Massachusetts.

 The Massachusetts Division of Insurance (DOI) requires you to complete a four-step process to obtain your life insurance license — from taking the life insurance exam to applying for a license.